 As an online seller, there is nothing more frustrating than fraudulent returns.
-On Amazon specifically, a buyer has exactly 30 days to return a product, but sometimes the buyer will get a refund before sending it back.
+On Amazon specifically, a buyer has precisely 30 days to return a product, but sometimes the buyer will get a refund before sending it back.
 This leaves the seller out of a sale and inventory.
 It’s no secret that Amazon’s return policy is way too lenient.
 They want to make the customer happy.

 What is a fraudulent return?

 Fraudulent returns are a part of all Amazon seller’s daily responsibilities.
 It is up to every seller to protect themselves from fraud.
 Understanding all Amazon return policies and monitoring returns is essential.
 To begin with, Amazon typically does not want to get entangled among sellers and buyers.
 Fraudulent could be on purpose or as a complete accident.
-Vigilance will help sellers succeed; let’s discuss in more detail.
+Vigilance will help sellers succeed; let’s discuss this in more detail.

 What kind of Violations do Amazon sellers face with returns?